peckwood/vuejs-2-the-complete-guide-practice/section-13-routing/README.md

 #### add corresponding `<router-view>`

 When you click a team, nothing happens.
 The reason is, since it is not a root route, it cannot be rendered into the `<router-view>`.
-Instead you need to a second `<router-view>`in the component(TeamList) where this route is defined as a child component.
+Instead you need to add a second `<router-view>`in the component(TeamList) where this route is defined as a child component.

 ```
 <template>